Brisbane Accommodations

 • Elwood Beach

-Platinum Luxury Stays is 10 miles from Melbourne Airport.
+Platinum Luxury Stays at Freshwater Place is 10 miles from Melbourne Airport.

 Approximate cost per night (Penthouse Two-Bedroom Apartment – Waterfront): $400